alekrain/salt_beacons/README.md

 These are a collection of SaltStack Beacons that are for use in an environment managed with SaltStack.
 Each has it's own purpose that should be apparent from it's name, and each requires its own set of configuration data in order to work properly.
 The configuration data is generally made available to the beacon through Pillar data, but may also be provided from the minion's config file `/etc/salt/minion`.

+Note that some beacons have modules that must be installed before they will work.
+Please look for the import statement inside a try block at the top of each file.

 ## Example
 As an example, lets use the `salt_minion_heartbeat` beacon.
 This beacon requires the following data to be available in the minion's Pillar or in the minion's config file: